QubitPi/Messier-61/docs/docs/development.md

 }
 ```

+are not necessary at all.
+Worksapce allows multiple projects (in our case, packages) to live together in the same
+repository and to cross-reference each other - any modification to one's source code being instantly applied to the
-are not necessary at all. **Another pitfall of having a manual cross commands like `install:all` is that it results in
+others, which is why **another pitfall of having a manual cross commands like `install:all` is that it results in
-runtime linking issues**, such as `Uncaught TypeError: Cannot read properties of null (reading 'useContext')`.
+runtime linking issues**, such as `Uncaught TypeError: Cannot read properties of null (reading 'useContext')`, if we
+don't use [yarn workspaces][yarn workspaces]

+_Messier-61 contains at only one workspace: the root itself_.

 :::info